usnistgov/MATS/docs/source/MATS Example using Experimental and Synthetic Data.rst

    from hapi import *
    from MATS import *

-Change the path to the working directory that contains experimental spectra or the file that you want to work in.
+Change the path to the working directory that contains experimental spectra or to the folder that you want to work in.

 .. code:: ipython3